KevLuo/OpenSet_ReciprocalPoints/README.md

 The images for Tiny Imagenet can be obtained by running ```wget http://cs231n.stanford.edu/tiny-imagenet-200.zip```.

 ## Instructions on Installation
 The requirements.txt file describes the core requirements.
 A recent version of Python (i.e. Python 3.7) should work.
-I suggest creating a Conda virtual environment with Python 3.7 and then running '''conda install  -c conda-forge  --file requirements.txt''' to get the right packages.
-One additional note: this repo using wordnet from nltk for some data processing; using wordnet requires an additional step: run '''nltk.download()''' which opens a download window...select wordnet.
+I suggest creating a Conda virtual environment with Python 3.7 and then running ```conda install  -c conda-forge  --file requirements.txt``` to get the right packages.
+One additional note: this repo using wordnet from nltk for some data processing; using wordnet requires an additional step: run ```nltk.download()``` which opens a download window...select wordnet.

 All credit for the paper goes to the authors.
 Paper can be found here: https://arxiv.org/abs/2011.00178.